Life after Migration: Opportunities and Challenges for young Europeans in the UK after Brexit

-We will work with young people across the UK to gain a better understanding of European migrant youth transitions in education and employment, and how these shape prospects for citizenship and settlement in the UK.
-We will also engage with those supporting young people in education, employment and third sector agencies to identify the key issues affecting this group.
+We have engaged with over 1500 young Europeans across the UK to build an understanding of youth transitions in education and employment, and how these shape prospects for citizenship and settlement in the UK.

 The project combines quantitative and qualitative methodologies, including participatory research with young people.
 Our key objectives are to: